Prest Group · sales-conversion consultancy

 02 / The Practice

-At-bats alone aren't the answer.
-Conversations you take without a review afterward just bank the swing you already have.
-Flaws and all.
-Volume of unreviewed at-bats is the same mistake as volume of unreviewed meetings, wearing a different uniform.
+Conversations you never debrief just bank the read you already have, blind spots and all.
+Volume of unreviewed at-bats is the same mistake as volume of unreviewed meetings, in a different uniform.

 03 / The Coach